core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 * 'resource_type': A required field used to indicate the resource type associated with topic resources.
 It encodes the resource type as a CBOR text string.
 The value should be "core.ps.conf".

 * 'media_type': An optional field used to indicate the media type of the topic data resource.
-It encodes the media type as a CBOR text string.
-Example media types include "application/json".
+It encodes the media type as a CBOR text string (e.g.,"application/json").

 * 'target_attribute': An optional field used to indicate the attribute or property of the topic_data resource.
 It encodes the attribute as a CBOR text string.
 Example attributes include "temperature".